 If you experience an injury to your mouth and your appliance has also been damaged, apply ice immediately and see your regular dentist as soon as possible, as they will have necessary equipment to determine the extent of the injury and apply an appropriate solution.
 Once your injury has been taken care of, Dr. Scanlan will be able to replace and repair your damaged appliance.

-Asheville, NC Orthodontist, Dr. Scanlan and TS Orthodontics can help you or your loved one achieve a smile you will love for a lifetime.
-However, we want you to feel confident that your choice in an Asheville Orthodontist is the right one.
+Your Asheville, Marion, and Rutherfordton, NC Orthodontists, Dr. Scanlan and Dr. Renee Carlson of TS Orthodontics can help you or your loved one achieve a smile you will love for a lifetime.
+However, we want you to feel confident that your choice in an Asheville, Marion, or Rutherfordton, NC Orthodontist is the right one.
 Follow the steps below to start your journey towards your future smile today with braces!